varnish/Varnish-Book/varnish_book.rst

    the time, Redpill Linpro had roughly 140 employees mostly centered around consulting services.

    Today Varnish Software is able to fund the core development with income from service agreements, in addition to offering development of specific features on a case-by-case basis.

-   The interest in Varnish continue to increase on an almost daily basis.
+   The interest in Varnish continues to increase.
    An informal study based on the list of most popular web sites in Norway indicates that about 75% or more of the web traffic that originates in Norway is served through Varnish.
+   ..
+TODO for the author: reference?

    ..
 VGB
    Varnish development is governed by the Varnish Governance Board (VGB),